jackycwwang/lhl-final-project/README.md

 Training loss:

+The following graph shows the Mean Abosolute Error (**MAE**) loss in Training data and validation data:

 ![](images/ae_train_loss.jpg)

 Performance:

 ![](images/autoencoder.jpg)

 This result is interesting and beyond our expectations.
 As Autoencoder has been recently used for extremely rare anomaly detection; however, our result is really suffering compared to the model above.
 As thus, we tried many different architectures, different metrics, and other configurations, the result is still barely improving.

 After a few days trying to figure out where the problem is, we plot the distribution for reconstruction loss in normal and anomaly data as below:

 ![](images/ae_distribution.jpg)

 We came up with some conclusions:
-- This could be due to non-separable underlying patterns
+- We realized that the problem could be due to non-separable underlying patterns
-- Feature dimensionality is too low since we only have eight features
+- The Autoencoder suffers because the feature dimensionality is too low since we only have eight features
-- May need more data points
+- 10,000 data points not be enough, we may need more data points

 ### Tools used